 If fluxin=2, the beam and diffuse irradiance are computed internally by Kumar’s model and no extra data is necessary.
 The subroutine Kumar_model works with a fixed Io= 1367 W/m2, and no conversion unit is addressed.

 Whatever the value of fluxin, the radiation boundary conditions end with the indication for each hfbc boundary condition of the number of the parent element and the number of the side with solar radiation following Figure 1.

-It is worth noting that the formulas for the Sun-angle relationships use solar time which depends on the Sun’s position and is different from clock or local time.
-Therefore, when introducing discrete values the user is recommended to change clock hour to solar hour.
-This transformation contemplates three corrections: (1) the difference in longitude between the observer’s meridian (longitude) and the meridian on which the local standard time is based, (2) daylight saving time, and (3) the earth’s slightly-irregular motion around the Sun (Equation of time).
-To help in this transformation, several local to solar time calculators are available online.
+In the case when shaded zones must be considered (shadow=.TRUE.), it will be necessary to indicate if the program must perform the shadow detection (shadowin=1) or if it was already done in a previous run (shadowin=2).

+When shadowin=1, a shadow table containing zero and one values will be constructed and save as filename_shadow.dat.
+Apart from the hfbc prescribed flux surfaces, another extra hfbc2 surfaces can be considered in the shadow formation.
+This surfaces must be indicated in similar way than the first hfbc ones.

+When shadowin=2, the name of the previous computed shadow file must be given.

 Convection boundary condition

 The convection boundary condition is indicated by the variable htbc.
 If there is no convection boundary condition, htbc must be set to 0, otherwise htbc indicates the number of boundaries with convection heat transfer.
-The air temperature can be introduced as a harmonic function, airin=1, or as a table of discrete values, airin=2.
+The air temperature can be introduced as a harmonic function, airin=1, as a table of discrete values with indication of the total thermal transmission coefficient at each time, airin=2, or as a table of discrete values with constant total thermal transmission coefficient, airin=3.

 If airin=1, the daily air temperature is represented as the superposition of two harmonic functions, one of annual period and another with a one day period